 Winter is a great time to target salmon as they’re active and schooling up in big numbers.
 Salmon is a powerful sports fish that punches well above its weight.
 When hooked they produce strong bursts of speed, powerful runs, and vigorous head shakes.
 Do keep an eye out for gutters which are patches of deeper water that Salmon will swim through in schools.
 These can be identified by the darker colour of the water.
 When bait fishing pick a surf rod between 12-15 foot in length which allows for long casts with heavy sinkers and to keep your lines high above the crashing surf.
 These will be 6-10 kilo class.
 We recommend a Paternoster rig with a star sinker.
 Giving you 2 baits at different heights.
 You could also attach a surf popper above.
 Port Phillip Bay Fishing Guide

 When lure fishing first consider what weight lures you are likely to be casting.
-We would recommend rods between 9-12 feet in length in 5-10 kilo class paired with a 3000 size reel spooled with 15-pound braid.
+We would recommend rods between 9-12 feet in length in a 5-10 kilo class paired with a 3000 size reel spooled with 15-pound braid.
 Good lure options include Savage Gear Missile, Halco twisty, Ecogear Teibo, JM Gilles pilchard baitfish, Rapala X-Rap SXR, Lazer spoons, Zman slim swimz, trick swimz, Halco laser pro

-Targeting garfish at Queenscliff pier
+Targeting garfish at Queenscliff Pier

 Garfish

 Garfish or mini marlins are a fun local fish species to target.
-Generally caught between 20cm and 40 cm with no minimum legal-size limit but a daily bag limit of 40.
+Generally caught between 20cm and 40 cm with no minimum legal size limit but a daily bag limit of 40.
 Garfish have large snouts but very small mouths so the key to catching them is to use very small size hooks.
 Small long shanks between size 10 and size 14 are ideal choices.
 The preferred rig setup should consist of using a pencil or quill float, and then having a small split shot roughly 20cm above the hooks to keep the bait down. the floats will help suspend baits such as glacies, maggots or small pieces of fish flesh. berleying is a very important tool when targeting garfish, You can purchase premade berley pellets or powder from your local tackle shop or make your own use of tuna oil, chook pellets and bread.
-Catching gars is all about finesse and an ultralight 1-3 or 2-4 kilo nibble tip rod that’s 7 to 9 foot in length Paired with a 1000, 2000 or 25000 size reel spooled with 4-6 lb line will be a great choice.
+Catching gars is all about finesse and an ultralight 1-3 or 2-4 kilo nibble tip rod that’s 7 to 9 feet in length Paired with a 1000, 2000 or 25000 size reel spooled with 4-6 lb line will be a great choice.

-Targeting Gummy Shark at Queenscliff pier
+Targeting Gummy Shark at Queenscliff Pier

 Gummy Shark